kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Theory_Presentation.md

         FirstName,
         LastName,
         CASE WHEN IS_MEMBER('SalaryViewers') = 1
-             THEN Salary
+             THEN BaseSalary
-             ELSE NULL END AS Salary
+             ELSE NULL END AS BaseSalary
     FROM dbo.Employees
     WHERE IsActive = 1
 );